|

 The Blue Planet aquarium

-This is the biggest aquarium in northern Europe with water on all sides plus five different ‘arms’ including sharks in the Ocean tank and brightly coloured fish in the Coral Reef section.
+This is the biggest aquarium in northern Europe, with water on all sides plus five different ‘arms’ covering different habitats, from sharks in the Ocean tank to brightly coloured fish in the Coral Reef section.

-One benefit of Denmark’s National Aquarium is that you can choose your own route, unlike some other aquariums which send you round a particular path.
+And the layout of Denmark’s National Aquarium has the added benefit that you can choose your own route, unlike some other aquariums which send you round a particular path.

 Spot rays and eels alongside the hammerhead sharks in the four million litre Ocean tank, as well as butterflies and birds in the Amazonas area, plus piranhas and anacondas under a waterfall.